Sesery/Moringa_Phase_1_Project/README.md

-Aircraft Purchase Data Analysis for Commercial and Private Aviation Project Overview
+# Aircraft Purchase Data Analysis for Commercial and Private Aviation
+Project Overview
 This project analyzes aviation accident data (2013–2023) from the National Transportation Safety Board (NTSB) to help a company make data-driven decisions on purchasing aircraft for both commercial airline operations and private charter/training services.

 The analysis evaluates safety, fatality rates, and operational risks of different aircraft models to recommend the best options for the company’s entry into the aviation industry.

-Objectives
+# Objectives
 Identify the safest aircraft models for commercial and private operations.
 Analyze accident trends by year, flight phase, weather conditions, and purpose of flight.
-Provide actionable business recommendations for aircraft acquisition or leasing.
-Support the company’s market entry strategy into aviation through data-driven insights.
+Provide actionable business recommendations for aircraft acquisition or leasing Support the company’s market entry strategy into aviation through data-driven insights.
 Dataset
 Source: National Transportation Safety Board from 1962 to 2023 about civil aviation accidents and selected incidents in the United States and international waters